 - 1. Alphabet: the same as Latin with the addition of the J. Pronunciation: the Latin classical ("restituta") with very few variations and each grapheme corresponds univocally to a single phoneme (the only exceptions being ph and tch); - 2.
 Adjective nouns and pronouns: these are the same as in Latin, but without inflection.
 The vast majority of nouns and adjectives are derived from Latin nouns and adjectives, while those that are considered neologisms with respect to the vocabulary used in Roman times or that in Latin would be expressed with more than one word, are derived from the corresponding Esperanto nouns and adjectives.
 Word derivations from both Latin and Esperanto are obtained according to simple and precise rules. - 3.
 Adverbs, conjunctions and prepositions: these are exactly the same as in the Latin language, with very few, if any, variations. - 4.
 Verbs: the infinitive form is the same as in Latin (with a few variations), but the conjugation dynamics are different.
 In fact, in Eurizian there is only one conjugation and the verbs (all ending in -RE) are all conjugated in the same way.
-The conjugation modalities are much simplified compared to those of Latin (e.g. the desinence associated with persons is the same (t) for almost all tenses) and the only irregular verb is the verb to be (moreover, irregular only in the indicative present tense).
-Contrary to Latin, the subject must always be expressed (with the exception of the imperative and exhortative forms).
+The conjugation modalities are much simplified compared to those of Latin (e.g. the desinence associated with persons is the same (-t) for almost all tenses) and the only irregular verb is the verb to be (moreover, irregular only in the indicative present tense and in the imperative/exhortative form).
+Contrary to Latin, the subject must always be expressed (except for the imperative/exhortative mode in some cases).
 For verbs created after classical Roman times or that in Latin would be expressed with more than one word, Esperanto verbs are used, modified according to simple rules to obtain the infinitive ending in -RE.